China has become an economic and cultural powerhouse on the world stage, which means learning the Chinese language should be on your “to-do” list.

 The short answer is that you should learn Mandarin.
 But, let us explain why in a bit more detail along with the differences between the two languages.

-Mandarin is the official state language of China and is the primary spoken language in most of the country, including Kunming, Beijing and Shanghai.
+Mandarin is the official state language of China and is the primary spoken language in most countries, including Kunming, Beijing, and Shanghai.
 It’s also the main dialect in Taiwan and Singapore.

 Mandarin has become the language of business, tourism, and education, with more people than ever learning Mandarin as a second language.
 There are more than 960 million native Mandarin speakers worldwide.

 Cantonese is known as a more difficult language to learn compared to Mandarin.
-Both languages have different tones, but the use of tones in Cantonese is even more challenging due to it having between 6 and 9 different tones.
+Both languages have different tones, but the use of tones in Cantonese is even more challenging because it has between 6 and 9 different tones.
 Mandarin only has 4.

 The characters and grammar are very similar between Mandarin and Cantonese.
-In fact, being able to read one language, means you will be able to understand the other language a bit.
+In fact, reading one language means you will be able to understand the other language a bit.
 Be warned: some characters will have somewhat different meanings.

 You should learn Mandarin.

-This is because it’s the official language of China, and is taught by most of the Chinese schools, colleges and universities.
+This is because it’s the official language of China and is taught by most Chinese schools, colleges, and universities.

-When you’re deciding to learn either Mandarin or Cantonese, consider how you will use it and what language will benefit you the most.
+When you decide to learn either Mandarin or Cantonese, consider how you will use it and what language will benefit you the most.
 When you’re in the process of deciding, consider where you’re going to study the language.